eecheng87/ESCA/README.md

     return 0;
 }
 ```
-Application needed to be compiled with link flag `lpthread` and executed with preload lib as prefix:
+Application is needed to be compiled with link flag `lpthread` and be executed with preload lib as prefix:
 ```shell
 $ LD_PRELOAD=$PWD/preload.so ./test
 ```